basemosman/Recruitment/API/make.md

 #### Acceptance criteria

 * Return a list of Store Customer.
-Only firstname, lastname, postcode.
+Only firstname, lastname, Email.
 * Only display the customers for the given Store

 ---